 Have a keyboard that will go wierd and type the wrong letters.
 Have already changed to a new keyboard so it is not that - It does not do it all the time - but is getting more and more often that it does.
-It is a microsoft keyboard - the system is Windows XP - there has not been anything spilt on it.
+It is a microsoft keyboard - there has not been anything spilt on it.
 Any suggestions please!

 I had the same problem.
 If your letters show up as numbers then the nums lock should help.
 If your letters show up as the wrong letters, nums lock may not help.
 What I did was right click on the windows task bar, then clicked on toolbars and selected language bar.
 This should make a little keyboard show up on the windows task bar.
 Click on the keyboard and it should show u the diff language settings for the keyboard.
 I simply selected English - USA and violla, it was back to normal.

 Thank you..
 Control shift worked for me.
 I noticed that it was only happening when I used firefox and when I restarted firefox, that solved the problem.
 I realized it was probably a key combo that I pressed but until now I didnt know what to do about it.
 Thanks........

 I had the exact same problem with my dell lap top.
 If you look at the keyboard you can see on the letters J K L (for example) there are also numbers that share those keys.
 The keys that letters and numbers share act as the 10 key calculator that used to share the keyboard.
 If you simply shut your num lock off it will turn the numbers off.

 Ty very much.
 I have been having trouble with my Hp Z6000.
 I was looking under keyboard setting with no luck in finding options.
 I did not know about the "osk" command which I assume stands for On Screen Keyboard.
 I Saw that the keyboard was set up differently.
 The owner of the laptop is from Mexico and had set the US keyboard for that region. lol Thanks again saved me a lot of trouble.